dancer1325/terraform-provider-azurerm/website/docs/r/private_endpoint.html.markdown

 # azurerm_private_endpoint

-Manages a Private Endpoint.
+* -- manages a -- Azure Private Endpoint
+* Azure Private Endpoint
+  * == network interface /

-Azure Private Endpoint is a network interface that connects you privately and securely to a service powered by Azure Private Link.
-Private Endpoint uses a private IP address from your VNet, effectively bringing the service into your VNet.
+    * 👀enable you -- to connect, privately & securely, to a -- service / powered by Azure Private Link👀
+    * -- uses -- your VNet's private IP address
     The service could be an Azure service such as Azure Storage, SQL, etc. or your own Private Link Service.

 ## Example Usage